 2011-2013 – Southbound

 In 2011 the Rally Finland organizers were looking Southward in order to gain more spectators for the rally.
 A new concept was introduced to make the crews drive around Lake Päijänne with a remote service in Lahti.
 “It’s an advantage that many organizers contact us to get our rally to their area” explains Kari Nuutinen.
-“This also gives the possibility to give years off to rest for long-time collaborators”
+“This also gives the possibility to give long-time collaborators years off so they can rest”.

 Now the rally started already on Thursday with a short North-Eastern leg, making it the first time since 1992 that there were forest stages in the rally already on Thursday.